Smenus/iStudiez-Plugin-for-LockInfo/README.markdown

-# Things Plugin for LockInfo
+# iStudiez Plugin for LockInfo

-Show Inbox/Today, Next and Scheduled task in LockInfo
+Show Now, Today and assignments in LockInfo

 ### Build